Permit Holders Professional Development Series

 Enrollment Steps for New and Returning Mentors:

-- Complete The Launch Canvas Course: This online welcome Canvas course is updated each year and is required for both new and returning Mentors.
-The Launch provides important program information, updates and next steps.
+2. Enroll in the The Launch Canvas Course: This online welcome Canvas course is updated each year to provide important program information, updates and next steps.
+Course opens in August 2023.
+ENROLL HERE

-- Attend a Program Orientation: Register for and attend a program Orientation with your mentee.
-(Registration will open in August 2023.)
+3. Attend a Program Orientation: Register for and attend a program Orientation with your mentee.
+Registration will open in August 2023.
+REGISTER HERE